 ACTION TO TAKE PLACE BY WHOM?
 PARTNER ORGANISATION TIMESCALE ONGOING 1 3 3.18 Consult and apply for funding to regenerate town centres.
-To include developing and implementing a community consultation (i.e. akin to Grantham Charrette) to identify long-term vision and needs of communities and obtain buy-in to project plans in all towns and larger rural communities. • Head of Economic Development, Heritage Acton Zone Programme Manager and Consultation and Engagement Officer to lead.
-Including the appointment of external consultants as necessary ✓ 3.19 Regenerate and improve town centres and manage parking demand Reimagine the role of town centres.
-Review of best practice and successful case studies nationally • Head of Economic Development & Inward Investment to lead with council-wide involvement, Town Councils, County Council, and neighbouring councils • Inclusion of input from national organisations, universities and government research and reports • Input to and from charrette type events (3.18). • Engagement with LEF ✓ 3.20 Develop a parking strategy to manage the future needs of the District • Head of Economic Development & Inward Investment to lead ✓ 3.21 Appoint a Grantham Engagement Manager • Head of Economic Development & Inward Investment to lead ✓ 3.22 Refocus the Grantham Town Team Refresh the Terms of Reference • Head of Economic Development & Inward Investment and Grantham Engagement Manager to review with member engagement 3.23 Increase urban greening (including tree canopy cover where feasible) Explore how to significantly increase green cover in Grantham's built environment by taking account of the University of Sheffield and the Woodland Trust feasibility study.
-Look to take learnings across the District as appropriate • Grantham Engagement Manager to lead, coordinating with Sustainability & Climate Change Officer ✓ 3.24 Safety and accessibility audits Undertake safety and access audits of the districts four town centres to benchmark accessibility for disabled people and women and girls' safety in public spaces. • Head of Economic Development & Inward Investment and Business & Skills Officer to lead, with external consultant support as necessary ✓ 3.25 Create bustling markets Bring forward a step change in the way Council-run Street markets are presented, operated, marketed and promoted. • Head of Economic Development & Inward Investment, Markets Manager, Business & Skills Officer and Communications Team • Consultation with members and current market traders ✓ 3.26 Preserve and enhance the heritage assets of the District Produce a Conservation and Heritage Strategy • Planning and conservation to lead with support from Head of Economic Development & Inward Investment • Consultation with community groups, Heritage Lincolnshire, town councils and civic societies ✓
+To include developing and implementing a community consultation (i.e. akin to Grantham Charrette) to identify long-term vision and needs of communities and obtain buy-in to project plans in all towns and larger rural communities • Head of Economic Development, Heritage Acton Zone Programme Manager and Consultation and Engagement Officer to lead.
+Including the appointment of external consultants as necessary ✓ 3.19 Regenerate and improve town centres and manage parking demand • Head of Economic Development & Inward Investment to lead with Council-wide involvement, Town Councils, County Council, and neighbouring councils • Inclusion of input from national organisations, universities and government research and reports • Input to and from charrette type events (3.18) • Engagement with LEF ✓ 3.20 Develop a parking strategy to manage the future needs of the District • Head of Economic Development & Inward Investment to lead ✓ 3.21 Appoint a Grantham Engagement Manager • Head of Economic Development & Inward Investment to lead ✓ 3.22 Refocus the Grantham Town Team • Head of Economic Development & Inward Investment and Grantham Engagement Manager to review with member engagement 3.23 Increase urban greening (including tree canopy cover where feasible) • Grantham Engagement Manager to lead, coordinating with Sustainability & Climate Change Officer ✓ 3.24 Safety and accessibility audits • Head of Economic Development & Inward Investment and Business & Skills Officer to lead, with external consultant support as necessary ✓ 3.25 Create bustling markets • Head of Economic Development & Inward Investment, Markets Manager, Business & Skills Officer and Communications Team • Consultation with members and current market traders ✓ 3.26 Preserve and enhance the heritage assets of the District • Planning and conservation to lead with support from Head of Economic Development & Inward Investment • Consultation with community groups, Hertitage Lincolnshire, Town Councils and Civic Societies ✓